-Jonathan Haidt, author of “The Righteous Mind” and co-founder of Heterodox Academy, visited Arizona State University to contribute to our discussion this year of free speech on campus in his presentation: “America’s Escalating Outrage: Why Is It Happening, What Does It Do to Colleges and How Can We Reverse It?”
+Jonathan Haidt, author of “The Righteous Mind” and co-founder of Heterodox Academy, visited Arizona State University to contribute to our discussion of free speech on campus in his presentation: “America’s Escalating Outrage: Why Is It Happening, What Does It Do to Colleges and How Can We Reverse It?”

 Feb.
 2, 2018

-Robert P. George and Cornel West visited ASU’s School of Civic and Economic Thought and Leadership discuss the importance of open dialogue in pursuit of civil discussion and the serious and respectful exchange of ideas, on university campuses and in American society.
+Robert P. George and Cornel West visited ASU’s School of Civic and Economic Thought and Leadership to discuss the importance of open dialogue in pursuit of civil discussion and the serious and respectful exchange of ideas, on university campuses and in American society.

 April 13, 2018